tpoisot/ms_proba_networks/ms/maintext.md

-As these results show, treating all interactions as having the same probability, *i.e.* removing the information about variability, (i) overestimates nestedness by $\approx 0.2$, (ii) overestimates the number of links by 115, and (iii) underestimate the number of motifs (we have limited our analysis to the two following motifs: one consumer sharing two resources, and two consumers competing for one resource).
+As these results show, treating all interactions as having the same probability, *i.e.* removing the information about variability, (i) overestimates nestedness by $\approx 0.2$, (ii) overestimates the number of links by 115, and (iii) underestimates the number of motifs (we have limited our analysis to the two following motifs: one consumer sharing two resources, and two consumers competing for one resource).
 For the number of links, both the probabilistic measures and the average and variance of $10^4$ Bernoulli trials were in strong agreement (they differ only by the second decimal place).
 For the number of motifs, the difference was larger, but not overly so.
-It should be noted that, especially for computationally demanding operations such as motif-counting, the difference in runtime between the probabilistic and Bernoulli trials approaches can be extremely important.
+It should be noted that, especially for computationally demanding operations such as motif counting, the difference in runtime between the probabilistic and Bernoulli trials approaches can be extremely important.